 - 1. Each semester students are assigned to a clinical practicum site by the Program in accordance with the NECC clinical affiliation agreements.
 Each student will be assigned to a minimum of two different clinical sites while enrolled in the program.
-Typically, students will spend three (3) semesters assigned to one clinical site and will rotate to a new clinical site in their second year of the program. - 2.
-To meet the educational needs of all students' clinical assignments may be changed at any time as determined by the Program Director, Clinical Coordinators and Clinical Preceptors. - 3.
-Students are expected to arrive at the clinical facility on time and sign-in using the Trajecsys Report SystemTM and report to the Clinical Preceptor/or designee before their scheduled start time. - 4.
-Students must sign-out using the Trajecsys Report SystemTM before leaving the clinical site at their scheduled dismissal time. - 5.
+Students will rotate to their new clinical site after the first six (6) weeks of summer. - 2.
+To meet the educational needs of all students' clinical assignments may be changed at any time as determined by the Program Director, Clinical Coordinator and Clinical Preceptor. - 3.
+Students are expected to arrive at the clinical facility on time and sign-in using a hospital computer and the Trajecsys Report SystemTM and report to the Clinical Preceptor/or designee before their scheduled start time. - 4.
+Students must sign-out using a hospital computer and the Trajecsys Report SystemTM before leaving the clinical site at their scheduled dismissal time. - 5.
 The Radiologic Technology Program schedule is based upon the NECC academic calendar.
 Additionally, radiologic technology students are assigned to clinical as outlined below: - The Clinical Practicum III Summer course involves a 12-week clinical assignment.
-For the first six weeks students are in clinical on Monday, Wednesday, and Friday and for the last 6 weeks students are scheduled in clinical Monday through Friday. - Students may not be scheduled in clinical during school closures. - For the safety of students and patients, no more than ten (10) clinical hours shall be scheduled in any one day.
+For the first six weeks students are in clinical on Monday, Wednesday, and Friday and for the last 6 weeks students are scheduled in clinical Monday through Thursday. - Students may not be scheduled in clinical during school closures. - For the safety of students and patients, no more than ten (10) clinical hours shall be scheduled in any one day.
 Scheduled didactic and clinical hours combined cannot exceed forty (40) hours per week. - 6.
-In the case of severe weather or emergency, the clinical practicum course is a NECC course, and thus will follow the College's decision for school closing or delayed openings. - It is the student's responsibility to monitor NECC closings and notify their clinical practicum site of any delayed openings or school closings due to severe weather conditions. - A delayed opening of two (2) hours is based on college classes routinely starting at 8:00AM, thus a two-hour delay means that students will not report to their clinical site until 10:00AM regardless of their normal clinical starting time. - In the event a student shows up at their clinical site at their normally scheduled time when NECC has declared a two (2) hour delayed opening if there are radiographic procedures that can be performed by the student, with direct or indirect supervision, the student may be allowed to start clinical early at the discretion of the Clinical Preceptor.
-The student may use these two (2) hours towards any previously missed clinical time or the student may be allowed an early release time, on that day, or a future clinical day, at the discretion of the Clinical Preceptor. - When NECC classes are already in session the Program Director will notify the Clinical Preceptor when NECC classes are cancelled early, due to snow or other emergencies, to establish student
+In the case of severe weather or emergency, the clinical practicum course is a NECC course, and thus will follow the College's decision for school closing or delayed openings. - It is the student's responsibility to monitor NECC closings and notify their clinical practicum site of any delayed openings or school closings due to severe weather conditions. - A delayed opening of two (2) hours is based on college classes routinely starting at 8:00AM, thus a two-hour delay means that students will not report to their clinical site until 10:00AM regardless of their normal clinical starting time. - When NECC classes are already in session the Program Director will notify the Clinical Preceptor when NECC classes are cancelled early, due to snow or other emergencies, to establish student early release time from the clinical site(s).
+Students may not continue to remain at their clinical site once the College has announced that classes are cancelled.

-- early release time from the clinical site(s).
-Students may not continue to remain at their clinical site once the College has announced that classes are cancelled. - In the absence of the Program Director or Clinical Coordinator, the Clinical Preceptor should use their own best judgment in releasing the students from their clinical sites during severe weather conditions (i.e., hurricanes, blizzards, etc.) or during other emergency situations (i.e., flooding, fire, etc.). - 7.
+• In the absence of the Program Director or Clinical Coordinator, the Clinical Preceptor should use their own best judgment in releasing the students from their clinical sites during severe weather conditions (i.e., hurricanes, blizzards, etc.) or during other emergency situations (i.e., flooding, fire, etc.).

 When students are scheduled for clinical experience during non-traditional clinical times or days when the college is not in session, the Program will provide the clinical practicum sites with the name and information of a program faculty member to be used as an emergency contact in the event of an emergency situation involving a NECC Radiologic Technology student.

-Reviewed: July 2012, July 2013, March 2014, March 2015, September 2015, January 2016, January 2017,

-February 2018, February 2019, March 2019, February 2020, January 2021, March 2022

-Revised: July 2012, July 2013, March 2014, March 2015, September 2015, March 2017, March 2019, March
+Reviewed: July 2012, July 2013, March 2014, March 2015, September 2015, January 2016, January 2017, February 2018, February 2019, March 2019, February 2020, January 2021, January 2022, January 2023 Revised: July 2012, July 2013, March 2014, March 2015, September 2015, March 2017, March 2019, March